Call Me by Your Name (film): Adaptation

-When he was revising Ivory's draft of the script, Guadagnino removed the voice-over narration and much of the nudity.
-He said that explicit nudity was "absolutely irrelevant" to his vision for the film, and that he did not like the idea of having the main character tell the story retrospectively, stating that "it kills the surprise".
-Towards the end of the novel, the two protagonists visit Rome, a trip which lasts an entire chapter and introduces new characters in multiple locations.
-Because of the film's limited budget, Ivory and the producers wrote several variations, one of which was to leave the lead characters alone in the family's house.
-Ultimately, the filmmakers settled on another trip—to Bergamo, rather than Rome—where the characters spend much of their time alone together in a hotel room.
-In his original script, Ivory depicted Elio's parents discussing HIV/AIDS in two scenes, and Elio decorating a Christmas tree in his family's home in the final scene.
+When he revised Ivory's draft of the script, Guadagnino removed the voiceover narration and much of the nudity.
+He said that explicit nudity was "absolutely irrelevant" to his vision for the film, and that he did not like the idea of having the main character tell the story retrospectively, saying, "it kills the surprise".
+Toward the end of the novel, Elio and Oliver visit Rome, a trip that lasts an entire chapter and introduces new characters in multiple locations.
+Because of the film's limited budget, Ivory and the producers wrote several variations, one of which was to leave the lead characters alone in the family's house, before settling on another trip, to Bergamo, where the characters spend much of their time alone together in a hotel room.
+In Ivory's draft, Elio's parents discuss HIV/AIDS in two scenes and Elio decorates a Christmas tree in his family's home in the last scene.
 Ivory had to reduce the length of Mr. Perlman's speech but was committed to keeping it in the script.
-Aciman said in an interview with Moment that, while keeping intervention with the script at a minimum, he suggested to Ivory to keep dialogue prior to Perlman's speech to a minimum so as not to "steal the surprise and the suspense that happens" as it unfolds.
-Ivory described the scene in which Elio conveys his feelings to Oliver as one of the moments that captures the "euphoric passion and nervousness" of their first love.
-Aciman was surprised by Guadagnino's final scene where Elio is seen crying by the fireplace; he wrote of the film adaptation:
+Aciman said in an interview that he suggested that Ivory keep dialogue before Perlman's speech to a minimum so as not to "steal the surprise and the suspense that happens" as it unfolds.
+Ivory described the scene in which Elio conveys his feelings to Oliver as one of the moments that captures their first love's "euphoric passion and nervousness".
+Aciman was surprised by Guadagnino's final scene, in which Elio weeps by the fireplace; he wrote of the film adaptation:

-Many of the changes to Ivory's screenplay were made during the filming; the screenwriter was not present at the shooting set.
-In May 2016, Ivory said that he and Guadagnino discussed how to film the scenes involving nudity, but the director later dropped them.
-In Ivory's view, some of the director's statements to the press had misrepresented the film's omission of nudity as a "conscious aesthetic decision", even though they had never discussed removing nudity from the screenplay.
-Ivory said, "When people are wandering around before or after making love, and they're decorously covered with sheets, it’s always seemed phoney to me."
-By contrast, Ivory cited scenes from his earlier film Maurice (1987)—a gay romantic drama that includes male nudity—as "a more natural way of doing things than to hide them, or to do what Luca did, which is to pan the camera out of the window toward some trees."
-Guadagnino said that he understood Ivory's position, but that it was clear that there were "no limitations on what we wanted to do."
+Many of the changes to Ivory's screenplay were made during filming; Ivory was not present on set.
+In May 2016, Ivory said that he and Guadagnino discussed how to film the scenes involving nudity, but Guadagnino later dropped them.
+In Ivory's view, some of Guadagnino's statements to the press misrepresented the film's omission of nudity as a "conscious aesthetic decision", as they had never discussed removing nudity from the screenplay.
+Ivory said, "When people are wandering around before or after making love, and they're decorously covered with sheets, it's always seemed phony to me."
+By contrast, Ivory cited scenes from his film Maurice (1987)—a gay romantic drama that includes male nudity—as "a more natural way of doing things than to hide them, or to do what Luca did, which is to pan the camera out of the window toward some trees."
+Guadagnino said he understood Ivory's position, but that it was clear that there were "no limitations on what we wanted to do."